 Similarly, the Scandinavian translations couldn't use the word 'dæmon', because that LITERALLY means 'demon' in Danish (in the Norwegian and Swedish, the spelling is "demon"), so, like in Spain, the translator changed it to 'daimon'.

-The portuguese books translated the word as "génio", which oblviously means "genie".
-It may sound very stupid, but it is arguably a case of Fridge Brilliance, as in arabic lore genies/jinns are occasionally analogous to daimons.
-Furthermore, in Latin "genius" could referred to something similar to the daemons in the books.
-The Golden Compass's subtitled translation, however, decided to settle for the portuguese word for "demon", either for lazyness or to make the already controversial movie more provocative.
+The Portuguese books translated the word as "génio", which obviously means "genie".
+It may sound very stupid, but it is arguably a case of Fridge Brilliance, as in Arabic lore genies/jinns are occasionally analogous to daimons.
+Furthermore, in Latin "genius" could referred to something similar to the dæmons in the books.
+The Golden Compass's subtitled translation, however, decided to settle for the Portuguese word for "demon", either for laziness or to make the already controversial movie more provocative.

 Douglas Hofstadter's Le Ton Beau de Marot is practically a tome about Woolseyism— it's all about the stylistic choices involved in translation, centering around how to best translate a poem by French poet Clément Marot but with digressions on all manner of other works.